CAPA in QA

 Corrective Action

-A corrective action is a reactive measure taken after the occurrence of a nonconformity, defect, or other undesirable situation.
-Its primary purpose is to prevent recurrence.
-This form of action ensures that past issues do not repeat, creating a feedback loop for continuous improvement.
+A corrective action is a reactive measure, taken in response to the occurrence of any unwanted situation.
+Its purpose is to prevent recurrence.

 Preventive Action